-As a result of these and other factors, we expect to continue to experience fluctuations in quarterly operating results, and there can be no assurance that we will be able to reach or sustain profitability for an entire fiscal year.
+As a result of these and other factors, we expect to continue to experience fluctuations in quarterly operating results.

-We May Not be Able to Achieve Acceptance of Our New Products in the Marketplace
+We May Not Be Able to Achieve Acceptance of Our New Products in the Marketplace

 Our success in generating significant sales of our products will depend in part on the ability of us and our partners and licensees to achieve market acceptance of our new products and technology.
 The extent to which, and rate at which, we achieve market acceptance and penetration of our current and future products is a function of many variables including, but not limited to: